 This page structure refocuses participants on the objective of your website: the registration to your event.

 Illustrate your website 🖌️

-A website with images and illustrations will be more successful than a dull website full of text: illustrate your words with quality images that are consistent with each other (take a look at unsplash).
+A website with images and illustrations will be more successful than a dull website that only uses text: illustrate your words with quality images with consistent themes (take a look at unsplash).

 Digitevent's advantage: no image size is restricted, your pictures are automatically adapted to the screen size of your participant.

 Here is an example that shows you that a well-illustrated site is much more pleasant to navigate than an "empty" website: